UniqueName12345/OurAPK/README.md

 ## Acknowledgments

 * My father, for teaching me about coding.
 Without him, I would not even have a GitHub account, let alone making this repo.
+* Brave Crypto, namely for letting me copy the crypto wallet I have.
+That can be found in the Donate section.